BorisDog/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 ~~~~~~~~~~~~~~~~~~~~~

 If the authentication handshake fails for a connection, drivers MUST mark the
-server Unknown and clear the server's connection pool.
-(See
+server Unknown and clear the server's connection pool if the TopologyType is
-`Why mark a server Unknown after an auth error?`_)
+not LoadBalanced.
+(See `Why mark a server Unknown after an auth error?`_)

+If the authentication handshake fails for a connection and the TopologyType is
+LoadBalanced, drivers MUST clear the connection pool for all connections with
+the corresponding ``serviceId``.

 Monitoring SDAM events
 ''''''''''''''''''''''